-It is fitting therefore, that in the 25 th year of our flagship program, we institute the SJIM Eminent Social Entrepreneur of the Year Award.
-Each year, we envision recognizing an individual or the leader of a group/organization that has applied a sound business model to impactfully address a social or environmental injustice.
-Awardees will receive a citation and cash award of Rs.25000.
+It is fitting therefore that in the 25th year of our flagship PGDM program, we instituted the SJIM Eminent Social Entrepreneur (ESE) of the Year Award.
+Each year, we recognize an individual or the leader of a group/organization that has applied a sound business model to address, with impact, a social or environmental injustice.
+Awardees receive a citation and cash prize.

 Criteria and Eligibility

 Qualifying nominees must be based in India and will be evaluated against the following criteria:

 • The individual (or the leader of a group/organization) is a visionary social leader- entrepreneur, whose values are

 embedded in the operations and culture of the business model.

 • The individual (or their group/organization) addresses a current social or environmental injustice in novel, even

 • The individual (or their group/organization) has a financially sound business model with a viable plan to achieve long term